ShiVa TejO

 Spiritual Journey

 What interested me most was understanding spirituality beyond blind belief or ritual—approaching it as something experiential, observable, and transformative.
 Coming from a technical and analytical background, I naturally questioned everything and looked for practical understanding rather than philosophy alone.
+This website and my writings are a continuation of that journey.
+Through books, articles, and reflections, I hope to create a space where spirituality can be explored in a balanced, thoughtful, and approachable way—without mysticism, fear, or dogma.

 Who is your author?